 Regarding HMOs and PPOs, it’s like comparing apples and oranges – they may both be fruits but have distinct flavors.
 HMO stands for Health Maintenance Organization and operates on the principle of a tightly-knit network of healthcare providers.
 With an HMO plan, you’ll have a primary care physician (PCP) who will coordinate your healthcare needs.
 This means you’ll need a referral from your PCP to see a specialist.
 On the other hand, PPO stands for Preferred Provider Organization, and it offers a bit more flexibility.
 With a PPO plan, you can see any doctor or specialist without a referral.
 However, the catch is that staying within the network of preferred providers will save you more money in terms of co-pays and deductibles.
 Now that we’ve scratched the surface, let’s delve deeper into the differences between these two health insurance plans.

-what is the difference between hmo and ppo health insurance?
+What is the difference between HMO and PPO health insurance?

 Understanding the Difference Between HMO and PPO Health Insurance